 If you’re new to hardboots and want to understand how they differ from softboots, you can read our full guide: What Are Snowboard Hardboots?

-| Boot Type | Flex | Precision | Comfort | Best For |
+| Boot type | Flex | Precision | Comfort | Best for |

 |---|---|---|---|---|

-| Softboots | Soft | Low | Highest | Freestyle, Beginners, All-Mountain |
+| Softboots | Soft | Low | High | Freestyle, beginners, all-mountain |

-| Hybrid Boots | Medium | High | Medium | Freeride, Advanced Riders, Performance Riding |
+| Hybrid boots | Medium | High | Medium | Freeride, advanced riding, performance focus |

-| Hardboots | Stiff | Highest | Medium | Carving, Alpine, High-Speed Riding |
+| Hardboots | Stiff | Very high | Medium | Carving, alpine, high-speed riding |

 | MONDO (MO) | UK (UK) | US Women (US) | US Men (US) | EURO (EU) |